shuichiro-endo/spider/Linux/README.md

 > [!NOTE]
 > Some ip addresses may not work correctly. (e.g. 127.0.0.1, ::1, 0.0.0.0)

+> [!IMPORTANT]
+> If the spiders with the same IP address exist, proper routing will not be performed.
+>
+> Please ensure that there are no spiders with the same IP address within the spiders.

 #### [-f config_file]
 Create nodes configured in the config file at startup.